|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Ronnie Lichtman, CNM, LM, PhD, FACNM received her Midwifery education at Columbia University, where she later taught for many years.
 Prior to teaching, she was one of the first midwives at North Central Bronx Hospital and has always practiced clinically.
 She is currently Associate Professor and Chair of the Midwifery Education Program here, at SUNY Downstate.
 Previously, Dr. Lichman was midwifery Program Director at Columbia University and SUNY Stony Brook.
 She co-edited and was a major contributor ot Gynecology: Well Woman Care and the first author of a major revision of the classic guide for women: Dr. Guttmamacher's Pregnacy, Birth and Family Planning.

 Aleida Llanes-Oberstein, CNM, LM, MS, FACNM received her midwifery and master's degree from Columbia University.
 During the 1980s and 1990s she started two private midwifery practices and developed expertise in the areas of insurance and billing issues.
 Aleida has been a midwifery educator since 1990 at the State University of New York Downstate Medical Center in Brooklyn and is a recipient of the ACNM Excellence in Teaching Award.
 She developed and implemented the first international program on the medical center campus, and exchange program with Cuba, received a SUNY Downstate Medical Center Presidential Award for this project, and has published on perinatal health care issues of Cuban immigrant women.
-She is recipient on the New York University Midwifery Alliance Koko Roy Award.
+She is a recipient on the New York University Midwifery Alliance Koko Roy Award.

 Aleida Llanes-Oberstein is an ACNM Division of Accreditation Site Visitor, member of the Division of Education Continuing Education Panel, and a peer reviewer for the Journal of Midwifery & Women's Health.
 Aleida is well-known throughout the region for her influential work in effecting important state legislative and regulatory change as ACNM local chapter Chair of the Legislative and Managed Care Committees and for coordinating state-of-the-art continuing education programs.
-Aleida Llanes-Oberstein was appointed to the New York State Board of Midwifery in 1998, is currently serving her second term and is the Board Chair.
+Aleida Llanes-Oberstein was appointed to the New York State Board of Midwifery in 1998, is currently serving her fourth term and was the Board Chair.

 Suzanne Schechter, CNM, LM, MS, FACNM received a BA in English from Clark University, a MS in Nursing from Pace University and a midwifery certificate from State University of New York (SUNY) Downstate Medical Center where she has been a member of the faculty since 1985 and the program’s Education Director since 1995.
 Professor Schechter contributed to the transformation of the nurse-midwifery certificate program into a graduate level program that, for over a decade, has been offered not solely to students whose background is in nursing, but also to those whose education and experience is in disciplines other than nursing.
 She is currently the co-investigator of an on-going educational research project comparing direct entry and RN graduates of the SUNY Downstate Midwifery Education Program from 1997 through 2006.